Rutgers' Award-Winning Legal Clinics Are National Models

 Several members of the clinical faculty are leaders in the national clinical legal education community, and multiple members have recently served as chairpersons of the Association of American Law Schools (AALS) Clinical Section, as members of the AALS Clinical Section’s Executive Committee, the AALS Standing Committee on Clinical Education, the Clinical Legal Education Association (CLEA) Board of Directors, and the Board of Editors of the Clinical Law Review.
 Its talented and diverse faculty and students have garnered several national awards for groundbreaking accomplishments in teaching, advocacy, scholarship, and service.

-Rutgers Law students, under the supervision of clinical professors, work with actual low-income and underserved clients and community groups on real cases in areas ranging from child advocacy to small business counseling.
-Rutgers clinic students have freed wrongfully imprisoned persons, helped qualified immigrants successfully receive asylum, obtained specialized appropriate educational services for children with disabilities, and worked on policy research and principal and amicus briefs in cases in the nation’s and state’s highest courts.
+Rutgers clinic students have freed wrongfully imprisoned persons, helped qualified immigrants successfully receive asylum, obtained specialized appropriate educational services for children with disabilities, protected victims of domestic violence, handled major business transactions, the formation of corporate non-profits, worked on copyrights and trademarks, and have completed Congressional and public policy research and principal and amicus briefs in cases in the nation’s and state’s highest courts.
 Our clinical faculty is widely-published and has received numerous recent awards.

 Learning Professional Skills